therealklanni/eslint/packages/eslint-config/README.md

 > to "warn".

-For these reasons, many of the rules are enabled and, of those, most are using the default configuration except where it makes sense for achieving said goals.
+For these reasons, many of the rules are enabled and, of those, most are using the recommended configuration except where it makes sense for achieving said goals.
 When used with Prettier, conflicting rules are disabled.

 > 💁‍♂️ You might also consider using
 > [@therealklanni/prettier-config](https://github.com/therealklanni/prettier-config)

 ## Available configurations (and what they configure)

-- `@therealklanni` _(base config)_
+- `@therealklanni` _(base config must always be applied)_
 - `@therealklanni/eslint-config/typescript`
   - [@typescript-eslint/eslint-plugin](https://github.com/typescript-eslint/typescript-eslint)
 - `@therealklanni/eslint-config/react`